guttermonk/inlyne/README.md

 support common use cases is necessary, but don't expect forms and buttons.
 - **Live Code Change** - Inlyne will monitor your markdown file for any write modifications and automatically refresh the document where you left off.
 It's designed to work seamlessly and allow you to make edits on the fly.
+- **Keybinding Help** - Press `?` to display a popup with all available keyboard shortcuts, making the app more discoverable.
+- **Highly Customizable** - Extensive theming options including header colors, scrollbar appearance, and page margins.

 ## What does it support?